-1029 6.3.10 Aerospace and Defense Identifier (ADI)
+6.3.10.
+Aerospace and Defense Identifier (ADI)

-- 1030 The variable-length Aerospace and Defense EPC identifier is designed for use by the - aerospace and defense sector for the unique identification of parts or items.
-The existing - unique identifier constructs are defined in the Air Transport Association (ATA) Spec - 2000 standard [SPEC2000], and the US Department of Defense Guide to Uniquely - 1034 Identifying items [UID].
-The ADI EPC construct provides a mechanism to directly - encode such unique identifiers in RFID tags and to use the URI representations at other - layers of the EPCglobal architecture. - 1037 Within the Aerospace & Defense sector identification constructs supported by the ADI - 1038 EPC, companies are uniquely identified by their Commercial And Government Entity - 1039 (CAGE) code or by their Department of Defense Activity Address Code (DODAAC). - 1040 The NATO CAGE (NCAGE) code is issued by NATO / Allied Committee 135 and is - structurally equivalent to a CAGE code (five character uppercase alphanumeric excluding - capital letters I and O) and is non-colliding with CAGE codes issued by the US Defense - Logistics Information Service (DLIS).
-Note that in the remainder of this section, all - references to CAGE apply equally to NCAGE. - 1045 ATA Spec 2000 defines that a unique identifier may be constructed through the - 1046 combination of the CAGE code or DODAAC together with either: - A serial number (SER) that is assigned uniquely within the CAGE code or DODAAC; or - An original part number (PNO) that is unique within the CAGE code or DODAAC and a sequential serial number (SEQ) that is uniquely assigned within that original - part number.

-- The US DoD Guide to Uniquely Identifying Items defines a number of acceptable - methods for constructing unique item identifiers (UIIs).
-The UIIs that can be represented - using the Aerospace and Defense EPC identifier are those that are constructed through - the combination of a CAGE code or DODAAC together with either: - a serial number that is unique within the enterprise identifier.
-(UII Construct #1) - an original part number and a serial number that is unique within the original part number (a subset of UII Construct #2) - Note that the US DoD UID guidelines recognize a number of unique identifiers based on - 1060 GS1 identifier keys as being valid UIDs.
-In particular, the SGTIN (GTIN + Serial - Number), GIAI, and GRAI with full serialization are recognized as valid UIDs.
-These - may be represented in EPC form using the SGTIN, GIAI, and GRAI EPC schemes as - specified in Sections 6.3.1, 6.3.5, and 6.3.4, respectively; the ADI EPC scheme is not - used for this purpose.
-Conversely, the US DoD UID guidelines also recognize a wide - range of enterprise identifiers issued by various issuing agencies other than those - described above; such UIDs do not have a corresponding EPC representation. - For purposes of identification within the ATA Spec 2000 framework, the ADI EPC - scheme may be used for assigning a unique identifier for RFID purposes to a part that is - traditionally not serialized or not required to be serialized for other purposes.
-In this - situation, the first character of the serial number component of the ADI EPC SHALL be a - single '#' character.
-This is used to indicate that the serial number does not correspond to - the serial number of a traditionally serialized part because the '#' character is not - permitted to appear within the values associated with either the SER or SEQ text element - identifiers in Spec 2000. - 1075 For parts that are traditionally serialized / required to be serialized for purposes other than - having a unique RFID identifier, and for all usage within US DoD UID guidelines, the '#' - 1077 character SHALL NOT appear within the serial number element. - 1078 For companies who serialize uniquely within their CAGE code or DODAAC, a zero- - length string SHALL be used in place of the Original Part Number element when - 1080 constructing an EPC. - 1081 General syntax: - 1082 urn:epc:id:adi:CAGEOrDODAAC.OriginalPartNumber.Serial - 1083 Examples: - 1084 urn:epc:id:adi:2S194..12345678901 - 1085 urn:epc:id:adi:W81X9C.3KL984PX1.2WMA52 - 1086 Grammar: - 1087 ADI-URI ::= "urn:epc:id:adi:" ADIURIBody - 1088 ADIURIBody ::= CAGECodeOrDODAAC "."
-ADIComponent "." - 1089 ADIExtendedComponent - 1090 ADIComponent ::= ADIChar - 1091 ADIExtendedComponent ::= "%23"?
-ADIChar+ - 1092 ADIChar ::= UpperAlpha | Digit | OtherADIChar
+- The variable-length Aerospace and Defense EPC identifier is designed for use by the aerospace - and defense sector for the unique identification of parts or items.
+The existing unique identifier - onstructs are defined in the Air Transport Association (ATA) Spec 2000 standard [SPEC2000], - and the US Department of Defense Guide to Uniquely Identifying items [UID].
+The ADI EPC - onstruct provides a mechanism to directly encode such unique identifiers in RFID tags and to - use the URI representations at other layers of the EPCglobal architecture. - Within the Aerospace & Defense sector identification constructs supported by the ADI EPC, - ompanies are uniquely identified by their Commercial And Government Entity (CAGE) code or - by their Department of Defense Activity Address Code (DODAAC).
+The NATO CAGE - 984 (NCAGE) code is issued by NATO / Allied Committee 135 and is structurally equivalent to a - 985 CAGE code (five character uppercase alphanumeric excluding capital letters I and O) and is non- - olliding with CAGE codes issued by the US Defense Logistics Information Service (DLIS). - Note that in the remainder of this section, all references to CAGE apply equally to NCAGE. - ATA Spec 2000 defines that a unique identifier may be constructed through the combination of - 989 the CAGE code or DODAAC together with either: - A serial number (SER) that is assigned uniquely within the CAGE code or DODAAC; or - An original part number (PNO) that is unique within the CAGE code or DODAAC and a sequential serial number (SEQ) that is uniquely assigned within that original part number. - The US DoD Guide to Uniquely Identifying Items defines a number of acceptable methods for - onstructing unique item identifiers (UIIs).
+The UIIs that can be represented using the - Aerospace and Defense EPC identifier are those that are constructed through the combination of - 996 a CAGE code or DODAAC together with either: - a serial number that is unique within the enterprise identifier.
+(UII Construct #1) - an original part number and a serial number that is unique within the original part number (a subset of UII Construct #2) - Note that the US DoD UID guidelines recognize a number of unique identifiers based on GS1 - identifier keys as being valid UIDs.
+In particular, the SGTIN (GTIN + Serial Number), GIAI, - and GRAI with full serialization are recognized as valid UIDs.
+These may be represented in - EPC form using the SGTIN, GIAI, and GRAI EPC schemes as specified in Sections 6.3.1, 6.3.5, - and 6.3.4, respectively; the ADI EPC scheme is not used for this purpose.
+Conversely, the US - DoD UID guidelines also recognize a wide range of enterprise identifiers issued by various - issuing agencies other than those described above; such UIDs do not have a corresponding EPC - representation. - For purposes of identification via RFID of those aircraft parts that are traditionally not serialized - or not required to be serialized for other purposes, the ADI EPC scheme may be used for - assigning a unique identifier to a part.
+In this situation, the first character of the serial number - 1011 component of the ADI EPC SHALL be a single '#' character.
+This is used to indicate that the - serial number does not correspond to the serial number of a traditionally serialized part because - the '#' character is not permitted to appear within the values associated with either the SER or - SEQ text element identifiers in ATA Spec 2000 standard.